 Take me to Church

 After relaxing at the lake and enjoying the warmth and beautiful surroundings, we ventured to Zamora de Hidalgo.
 The city of Zamora was settled firstly around 1500 BC, and then in 1574 by Spanish settlers from the city of Zamora, Spain.
-It is a big population centre located between Morelia and Guadalajara and also important to the state as an economic centre.
+It is a big population center located between Morelia and Guadalajara and also important to the state as an economic center.

 Zamora is also home to the enormous Cathedral of Our Lady of Guadalupe.
 Construction of the cathedral started in 1898 and was halted in 1914 because of the revolution.
 The cathedral was damaged during the conflicts, and the walls used during executions.
 Many people were killed here by firing squad, because of their religious views.
 The evidence of this is still prevalent as bullet holes still line the stone walls.

 Reconstruction of the church did not start until 1990, and instead of the original facade, it was influenced by a gothic cathedral in Milan.
 The result is a beautiful neo-gothic structure with sky-reaching spires.
 Because you know, the taller the spires, the closer to God.

 Stay tuned as I continue my travels.
 Next week we’re heading to witness the Monarch Butterflies at El Rosario Sanctuary!